-The care of different grasses and turf on campus takes considerable time, patience, dedication, and constant monitoring, as well as research to achieve the beautiful green look that is signature to the University of Alabama landscape.
-Often, depending on the project and location, this turf is installed using sod; however, larger areas are often established by seed.
-When possible, old turf is recycled from athletic fields/stadiums (when they are being resodded), and it is transplanted to other locations on campus that are in need of grass.
-Provided the selected turf grass is being used in the climate to which it is adapted, there are only four major ingredients that are needed to insure optimum turf density and color: sunlight, water, oxygen, and fertility/healthy soil.
-If any one of the four of these factors is missing, growing healthy turf grass becomes a more serious challenge.
+The care of different grasses and turf on campus takes considerable time and constant monitoring, as well as research to achieve the beautiful green look that is signature to the University of Alabama landscape.
+Often, depending on the project and location, the turf is installed using sod; however, larger areas are often established by seed.
+There are four elements that are needed to ensure optimum turf survival: sunlight, water, air, and soil.
+If any one of these four elements is missing, growing healthy turf grass becomes a serious challenge.

-Sunlight is arguably one of the most crucial factors influencing the health of a turf grass in a given site.
+Sunlight is one of the most crucial factors influencing the health of any turf grass species.
 While it is true that some turf performs better in shade than others, there is NO turf/grass that thrives in shade.
-Fescue and Zoysia are two species that perform better in shade and when possible, these species should be used.
-In addition to species selection, our department will strategically prune trees in an effort to allow more sunlight to penetrate the canopy and supply the turf with as much sunlight as possible.
+Tall Fescue and Zoysia are two species that perform better in shade.
+These species should be used in low light areas or under tree canopies.
+Crown thinning and raising of trees will help introduce more light into these low light areas.
+In addition to species selection, our department will strategically prune trees to allow more sunlight to penetrate the canopy and supply the turf with as much sunlight as possible.

-The ability to provide adequate water is also vital to the health of a turf grass.
-Water does several things in a plant, but most importantly, it is a key element in photosynthesis.
-Without water, photosynthesis will not take place, and this will result in plant death.
+The ability to provide adequate water is vital to the health of turf.
+Plants are comprised of nearly 75-85% water and provide the internal conduit for nutrients moving through the xylem of plants.
+Water does several things in a plant, but most importantly, it is a key element of photosynthesis.
+Without water, photosynthesis will not take place and the plant would not be able to make sugars and starches for food.
 Secondly, water gives the plant turgor allowing it to remain upright after pressure has been applied to it.
-Lastly, water is the resource a plant uses to cool itself off.
-As one can tell, without water the plant will suffer in several different ways.
-Just as important as water quantity is water quality.
-A water supply should be tested a minimum of one time per year to insure it is balanced, has a proper pH, and that there is not an accumulation of salts or other impurities that are detrimental to the health of a plant.
+Lastly, syringing is the practice of using water to cool plants during hot cycles in the summer; however, the key is not to saturate the soil when syringing, just lightly spritzing the water will help slow the plants transpiration process.